congajs/conga/README.md

 ## Bundle Structure

-The following is an exmple structure of a bundle:
+The following is an example structure of a bundle:

     |-- demo-bundle
         `-- lib